apache/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 description: How to generate a query that references externally hosted data
 ---

-> The SQL-based ingestion using the multi-stage query task engine is our recommended solution starting in Druid 24.0.
+> SQL-based ingestion using the multi-stage query task engine is our recommended solution starting in Druid 24.0.
 Alternative ingestion solutions, such as native batch and Hadoop-based ingestion systems, will still be supported.
 We recommend you read all [known issues](./msq-known-issues.md) and test the feature in a development environment before rolling it out in production.
 Using the multi-stage query task engine with `SELECT` statements that do not write to a datasource is experimental.

 This tutorial demonstrates how to generate a query that references externally hosted data using the **Connect external data** wizard.